sahuruchi21/tpch-query5/README.md

 This project implements TPC-H Query 5 in C++ with support for multithreaded execution.
 The goal is to evaluate query performance using single-threaded and multi-threaded (4 threads) execution on TPC-H Scale Factor 2 (SF2) data.

-The implementation reads raw .tbl files generated using the TPC-H DBGEN tool, performs the required joins and aggregations in memory, and outputs the final result sorted by revenue.# TPCH Query 5 C++ Multithreading Project
+The implementation reads raw .tbl files generated using the TPC-H DBGEN tool, performs the required joins and aggregations in memory, and outputs the final result sorted by revenue.# TPCH

- Query 5(Reference)
+Query 5 (Reference)

  SELECT
     n_name,
     SUM(l_extendedprice * (1 - l_discount)) AS revenue